asp28/PropertyTycoon/DevelopmentDocuments/Sprint2/sprint2Doc.md

 1. the correct token was chosen when a Player object was created
 2. the rent functionality was correctly paid to the owner to the property.
 Else, the player was removed

 ![Player token](images/playerTest.png)

 ![Player rent](images/playerRentTest.png)

 ## Summary of Sprint

+In this sprint, we continued the setup and strengthening of the backend and logic of the game whilst a frontend display was constructed.
+With this, we added more features upon the previous sprint to get our prototype closer to the final product.
+The team felt a good amount of work was set out in our weekly meeting although we would have short meetings throughout the week highlighting issues and problems.

+Everyone in the team continued to push out work quickly and we completed what we set out to achieve in the current iteration.
+This was deemed a strength.
+Another team member also noted that this sprint had good development of the further basic features required to make the game function properly.

+In hindsight, we did not plan the system as in depth as we should have at the time.
+This would come back to haunt the team in the next sprint.
+This will be mentioned again in the next sprint.